Moore granted suppression of evidence

 Accordingly, the court found that Moore was in custody from the start of his interview with Van Leuven and Tolleson, was subject to custodial interrogation.

 Cited in the documents was Miranda v.
 Arizona, which requires that a person be informed of his or her fifth amendment privilege against self-incrimination before custodial interrogation; otherwise, incriminating statements are inadmissible.

 In the conversation between Moore and Ryan, Moore said, “Without an attorney, you want me to talk and say something?” and Ryan responded, “Well, again, no, I don’t want you to do anything you don’t want to do.”

 Detailed in the documents was Moore’s alibi for being near Drake’s office, “Moore explains that he had a stomach ache and that he parked in the alleyway adjacent to Drake’s office and defecated in the alley, just as the shooting was occurring.”

 Van Leuven testified at the suppression hearing that he terminated the interview “because it sounded to me like he asked for a lawyer.”

 Ultimately deciding to continue the interview, Van Leuven proceeds to question Moore.

-Moore is currently on bail and started operating his chiropractic clinic and wrote on Moore Chiropractic’s Facebook page about his appreciation for all the love of support for his family, even appealing to clients of his innocence.
+Moore is currently on bail and started operating his chiropractic clinic and wrote about his appreciation for all the love of support for his family, even appealing to clients of his innocence.

 “While I can't talk about the specifics of my case at this time, I can say this: I am innocent of all charges.”
 Moore wrote.

-Moore is also involved in a civil lawsuit he filed against the Drake family, with each side accusing each other of motives for Brian Drake’s death.
+Moore is also involved in a civil lawsuit by the Drake family, allegedly accusing each other of motives for Brian Drake’s death.